r-zip/rotation-estimation/README.md

 We are using the [ShapeNetCore dataset](https://shapenet.org).
 Once downloaded, you will need to use the scripts `script/create_splits.py` and `scripts/create_dataset.py` to create the processed dataset for training.

+You will need to install [PyTorch3D](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) to complete this step.

 #### Testing

 To ensure you've installed everything correctly and data is where it is supposed to be, run